Course detail

 Rules for evaluation and completion of the course

-Students attending the lectures will be evaluated on the basis of an individual oral exam and a group assignment based on the relevant literature.
+Students attending the lectures will be evaluated on the basis of an individual combined exam and a group assignment based on the relevant literature.
 The course is classified according to the ECTS: Final exam - 70% of final grade (the comprehensive combined exam covering the entire module), assignment - 30% of final grade.

 Aims